Ada-Developers-Academy/C3Projects--VideoStoreAPI/README.md

     - ordered by check out date

 ### Rental
-- Know if a movie has any inventory available to rent
+- Know if a movie has available inventory to rent (diff than total inventory)
 - See a list of customers that have _currently_ checked out any of the movie's inventory
 - Given a customer's `id` and a movie's `title` ...
   - "check out" one of the movie's inventory to the customer